argilla-io/argilla/argilla/docs/how_to_guides/webhooks.md

     print(dataset, type, timestamp)
 ```

 In the example above, we have created a webhook that listens to the `dataset.created` event.
-(You can find the list of events in the [Events](#events) section).
+> You can find the list of events in the [Events](#events) section.

 The python SDK will automatically create a webhook in Argilla and listen to the specified event.
 When the event is triggered,
 the `my_webhook_handler` function will be called with the event data.
 The SDK will also parse the incoming webhook event into
-a proper resource object (rg.Dataset, rg.Record, and rg.UserResponse).
+a proper resource object (`rg.Dataset`, `rg.Record`, and `rg.Response`).
 The SDK will also take care of request authentication and error handling.

-## How to run the webhook?
+## How to run the webhook server?

 Under the hood, the SDK uses the `FastAPI` framework to create the webhook server and the POST endpoint to receive the webhook events.